ch-stark/globalhubpolicychaining/globalhubfederationoptions.md

 ### Pros

-- Simplest Global Perses setup: one datasource URL, no Store fan-out.
+- Simplest Global Perses setup: one local datasource; no Managed Hub query-frontend access list.
-- More efficient resource use at query time: Global Query does not fan out to N regional Stores on every refresh.
+- **Less to do** than Option A: no cross-hub access + Thanos targeting project.
-- Query performance and availability depend only on Global Hub (regional hub outage does not break global dashboards for already-ingested data).
+- Query availability for already-ingested data depends only on Global Hub.
 - Matches common Autoshift / field packaging.
-- Cardinality can be cut on the second hop with `writeRelabelConfigs` — right tool when Global Hub only needs a **subset** of Managed Hub metrics.
+- Cardinality can be cut on the second hop with `writeRelabelConfigs` — right tool when Global Hub only needs a **subset** (limits Global Hub resource bill).

 ### Cons

 - Explicitly merges / duplicates data — conflicts with ACM-9685 wording.
-- Extra network + object-store cost at Global Hub.
+- **Global Hub resource usage** rises with how much you ingest (network, object store, Query).
 - Two write paths to keep healthy (regional + global); drop/duplicate series if labels or relabeling diverge.
 - Hub migration is messier: “history stays on old hub” is no longer true for anything already rolled up.